natcap/natural-capital-footprint-impact/README.md

 - `nature_access`: The number of people within 1 hour travel distance of every pixel.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 [Download link for nature access](https://drive.google.com/file/d/179tYugUOHy_fNWaTN1BGUMERF231TAxr/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
 [Download link for nitrogen retention](https://drive.google.com/file/d/1YWqL5--7i77gjdXZO22p5lHKK5BSTXGY/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing tons of sediment retained times number of people who benefit.
 [Download link for sediment retention](https://drive.google.com/file/d/1muGnbHeOVpA0osaUoPdrA02m1b5Ugn5u/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not (1 = yes, 0 = no).
 Adapted from data created for Damania et al. (2023).
 KBAs are from BirdLife International (2019).
-[Download link for KBAs](https://drive.google.com/file/d/1oWv-QGWV2wkzma5p6dvUVsOInmcOUQ4K/view?usp=drive_link).
+[Download link for KBA within 1 km](https://drive.google.com/file/d/1oWv-QGWV2wkzma5p6dvUVsOInmcOUQ4K/view?usp=drive_link).
 The license for using these data is provided in the [Key Biodiversity Areas Terms of Service](https://www.keybiodiversityareas.org/termsofservice).
 Of note, they may not be used for commercial purposes.

 The script requires that all services to be analyzed are listed in a CSV (comma-separated value) table, where each row represents an ecosystem service.
 Required columns are: